Get More from YOUR Membership

 For upcoming member events, visit our Member Events page or Events calendar, using the "members" filter.
 Please check that the event description includes your level of membership.

-Winter Walking 2020/2021 will be by appointment-only.
-With staff mostly working remotely, we need to make special arrangements for members (at the Individual with Garden Access level, and higher) to visit Garden in the Woods after it closes to the public for the season on October 15.
-The revised Winter Walking concierge service starts on Monday, October 19, and runs through Friday, March 19; Monday to Friday between 10 a.m. and 4 p.m. excluding holidays.
-Please contact membership@NativePlantTrust.org, at least one working day before, to place your request for Winter Walking and remember to include the make and model of your vehicle and an emergency contact telephone number.
+Winter Walking 2020/2021 is taking place by appointment only.
+With staff working remotely for the most part, members at the Individual with Garden Access level, and higher need to make special arrangements to visit Garden in the Woods.
+The revised Winter Walking concierge service is available through Friday, March 19; Monday to Friday between 10 a.m. and 4 p.m. excluding holidays.
+Please contact membership@NativePlantTrust.org, at least one working day in advance, to place your request for Winter Walking.
+Please include the make and model of your vehicle and an emergency contact telephone number.
 All buildings at Garden in the Woods remain closed, including restrooms.
 The Garden Shop is closed until spring 2021.

 Enjoy Your Nursery Connections